 There are a number of succession methods to implement an orderly transfer of the ownership of the company.
 Some common succession methods are:

-Because stock in a Subchapter "S" corporation cannot be held in a family limited partnership, the recapitalization of the family business that is a Subchapter "S" corporation can be used to achieve the same result and benefit of a family limited partnership.
-Recapitalization of a Subchapter "S" corporation typically involves the cancellation of all of the old shares of stock and the reissuance of one class of stock consisting of voting and nonvoting common stock.
-The owner again maintains control and management of the company by retaining the voting stock while transferring the nonvoting stock to the successors.
-Recapitalization can also be utilized when a family business is a "C" corporation.
+Because stock in a Subchapter "S" corporation cannot be held in a family limited partnership, the recapitalization of the family business that is in a Subchapter "S" corporation can be used to achieve the same results and benefits of a family limited partnership.

 Proper business continuation and succession planning is essential for any company.
-Failure to plan for orderly company succession can be catastrophic, resulting in not only monetary losses but even the loss of the company itself.
-Proper planning will ensure the survival and smooth continuation of the company, and avoid disputes and possible litigation among the surviving owners, family members and key employees.
+Failure to plan for orderly company succession can be catastrophic, resulting in not only monetary losses, but even the loss of the company itself.
+Proper planning will increase the chances of the survival and smooth continuation of the company, and avoid disputes and possible litigation among the surviving owners, family members and key employees.

 At the Las Vegas, NV Law Firm of Jeffrey Burr, we represent clients throughout Southern Nevada, including Overton, Logandale, Mountain's Edge, Henderson, Aliante, Boulder City, North Las Vegas, Mesquite, Pahrump, Summerlin, Southern Highlands, Green Valley, Laughlin, Clark County, Nye County and Lincoln County.